 Sanity metrics tell us what is actually happening and how we are progressing against our goals and objectives.
 These metrics are real time true representations of the current state of play and performance trends that inform decision making and drive direction for future work.

 Metrics should provide ratios and rates that tell us continuously where we are and measure if our actions are having positive or negative effects on building a sustainable, repeatable and scalable business model.

 Agile builds in time to reflect, think, and experiment into the process, providing a structure to make regular, small, iterative improvements.

 It is vital to balance both running your new business and growing the business in order for it to be able to continue to sustain growth and deliver value.
 As a business grows and develops it can struggle with capacity, less time is available for innovative activities as the day to day orders, management and accounting needs to be done.
 Agile ensures that a balance is maintained of running the day to day activities of the business while making time for continuous improvement and development throughout the business, consistently improving its products, people, systems and processes.
 Use agile to identify your skills gaps and see where you need to learn more or get help.

 In order to build an agile start up a business must ensure that its core is flexible and adaptable and that it listens to feedback and isn’t afraid to change and try something new in order to succeed.

 Being agile takes confidence, it requires that we accept that we do not know the answers to everything and that we must embrace change and work to respond and adapt to the business environment to find agility and success.

-Being Agile in Business by Belinda Waldock published in July 2015 from Pearson, the world’s leading education publisher, priced £12.99.
+Being Agile in Business by Belinda Waldock published by Pearson, the world’s leading education publisher

 Belinda Waldock is a leading business coach who has worked to help hundreds of small to medium sized businesses to overcome the challenges of fast growth by adopting agile practices to create a culture of agility.